witti-stephen/registry-creds/README.md

   - AWS_ACCESS_KEY_ID / AWS_SECRET_ACCESS_KEY: Credentials to access AWS.
   - awsaccount: AWS Account Id.
   - awsregion: (optional) Can override the default AWS region by setting this variable.
+  - aws-assume-role (optional) can provide a role ARN that will be assumed for getting ECR authorization tokens
     > **Note:** The region can also be specified as an arg to the binary.

 ## How to setup running in AWS